francoism90/asus-router/README.md

 ## Testing

-To validate the wireless settings, you may want to use the Android app `com.vrem.wifianalyzer`.
+To validate the wireless settings, you may want to use [com.vrem.wifianalyzer](https://play.google.com/store/apps/details?id=com.vrem.wifianalyzer) or any other wireless tool.

 To restart the wireless service, use `service restart_wireless` or by using the scMerlin addon.